zephir-lang/zephir-docs/en/optimizations.rst

 static-constant-class-folding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This optimization replaces values at class constants in compile time:
+This optimization replaces values of class constants in compile time:

 .. code-block:: zephir